[Editor’s Note: The following review contains spoilers for the “Baskets” Season 2 finale, Episode 10, “Circus.”]

 How Galifianakis, producer Louis C.K., and Krisel brought all these characters, plots, and emotional arcs together in the end is what makes Season 2 tower above its quirky but off-kilter predecessor.
 Without losing any of its unique surprises, this year’s storytelling felt more self-assured.
 It was particularly plotted — Grandma’s death at the end of “Denver” is an all-timer for black comic shocks — and the well-honed dialogue hit home even harder.

 “Well, French clowning is highly regarded… outside the United States,” Chip told his new manager at the beginning of “Circus.”
-Not only did Galifianakis nail the comedic beat and confident but knowing inflection of a man who’s clowning experience has led him to Bakersfield, CA, but the statement nicely foreshadowed what’s to come in Season 3.
+Not only did Galifianakis nail the comedic beat and confident but knowing inflection of a man whose clowning experience has led him to Bakersfield, CA, but the statement nicely foreshadowed what’s to come in Season 3.
 The Baskets family is about to find out if clowning is a sustainable business, and having the whole family invested in what used to be Chip’s solo quest makes the anticipation all the more electric.
 Bring on the empire.